·

 Great for surfing

-Sri Lanka is a surfing hotspot, not just for professionals but it’s also a great place to learn if you are a beginner in the sport.
+Sri Lanka is a surfing hotspot, not just for professionals, but it’s also a great place to learn if you are a beginner in the sport.
 You will be able to surf (and have surf lessons) in almost all of the beach towns in Sri Lanka on the southern and eastern coasts.
-So if you’re staying in Sri Lanka for some you’ll easily be able to keep up the practice.
+So, if you’re staying in Sri Lanka for a while, you’ll easily be able to keep up the practice.

 Lots of awesome wildlife

-The one thing I love about Sri Lanka is just how much wildlife there is.
-Safari’s here are incredibly affordable in comparison to those you’ll find in Africa.
+One thing I love about Sri Lanka is the abundance of wildlife.
+Safaris here are incredibly affordable in comparison to those you’ll find in Africa.
 Not only that, but it’s one of the only places I’ve been in the world where you don’t have to enter a national park to encounter wild animals.
 I’ve lost count of how many times I’ve crossed paths with wild elephants roaming the roads.

 Tropical climate